erdc/cms2d/README.md

 ## Coastal Modeling System (CMS)

-CMS is a coastal modeling system that couples a wave, circulation, and morphology model together to get better predictions in the nea-shore
+CMS is a coastal modeling system that couples a wave, circulation, and morphology model together to get better predictions in the near-shore

 CMS is developed by the USACE - Coastal and Hydraulics Laboratory

-to build CMS On linux you must have CMAKE softward above 3.4 in file `"source/main/CMS_cpp.h"`
+To build CMS On linux you must have CMAKE softward above 3.4

-change `#def WIN_OS` to `#undef WIN_OS`
+1) In file `"source/main/CMS_cpp.h"`, change `#def WIN_OS` to `#undef WIN_OS`

-Then
+2) `cd trunk/source`

-1. `cd trunk/source`
+3) `cmake .`

-2. `cmake .`
+4) `make`

-3. `make`
+This will leave you with a cms executable in your local directory

-4. this will leave you with a cms executable in your local directory
+To clean all of the intermediate files and old executable, type 'make clean' from the "trunk/source" directory.